GenericMappingTools/gmt/doc/rst/source/project.rst

 will be in km.

-Calculations of specific great-circle and geodesic distances or for back-azimuths or azimuths are better done using :doc:`mapproject`.
+Calculations of specific great-circle and geodesic distances or for back-azimuths or azimuths are better done using :doc:`mapproject` as **project** is strictly spherical.

 **project** is CASE SENSITIVE.
 Use UPPER CASE for all one-letter designators which begin optional arguments.
 Use lower case for the